Latest News

 Centrus is the first U.S.-based company to be licensed for production of High-Assay Low Enriched Uranium, which is an essential fuel for the new generation of nuclear reactors.

 Oklo shares have risen more than 700% in the past year.
-The company is also benefiting from the positive outlook for the small reactors it markets to data centers, as a reliable and clean source of power.
+The company is also benefiting from a positive outlook for the small reactors it markets to data centers, as a reliable and clean source of power.

 While Centrus and Oklo may be riding high at the moment on the optimism surrounding nuclear power in America, they both face the challenge of converting potential sales into bankable revenue.